Grzegorz96/millionaire-app-backend/README.md

 ## Features to be implemented

 - Additional data validation on the backend.
 At the moment, data validation takes place only on the frontend.
+- Hashing of user passwords in the database.
+- Password recovery and change function via a code sent to email.

 ## Authors